Zerodeku/112-Naive-Bayes-Demo/README.md

 data1 and data2 were downloaded from http://www.csmining.org/index.php/enron-spam-datasets.html.
 More datasets could be found in the given website.

+## Weight Files

+Initial "spamWords.json" and "hamWords.json" were trained on data1.

 ## Disclaimer

 This code is written for demo purpose only.
 It has not been thoroughly tested.